Karri6/Sportsradar/README.md

 docker-compose down
 ```

-To also remove volumes (reset database):
+To also reset the database:

 ```
 docker-compose down -v